Bram Stoker's Dracula (pinball)

 Bram Stoker's Dracula is a 1993 pinball machine released by Williams.
 It is based on the 1992 film of the same name.

 Description

 The game was characterized by its unusual blood-red DMD display (most other games at the time used orange for their color) as well as a "Multi-Multi-Ball" mode, where up to three different multiball variations could be active at the same time, with each successive active mode providing a jackpot multiplier of up to 3x.
 It also featured a unique variation on the usual multiball mode known as "Mist Multiball," where a magnet would drag a pinball across the playfield and the player would be required to knock it loose from the magnet's grasp to start the mode.

 Gameplay

 The objective of the game is to destroy Dracula, his concubines, his werewolves, and his bats.
-There are a series of strategies published online by avid fans of the game to help others complete these tasks as quickly as possible.
+There are a series of strategies published online to complete these tasks as quickly as possible.

+Reception

+In a review for The Flipside, the quotes and animations were praised, but frustrated that most of them are only in modes the novice player is unlikely to experience, although they are likely to see the mist magnet carry a ball across the playfield.